visit-dav/visit/src/doc/python_scripting/functions.rst

 typeAsInt : integer
     Precision type specified as an integer.
-0 = float 1 = native 2 = double.
+Options are 0 for Float, 1 for Native, and 2 for Double.
+The default is 1.

 typeAsString : string
     Precision type specified as a string.
-Options are 'float', 'native', and 'double'.
+Options are "Float", "Native", and "Double".
+The default option is "Native."

 **Description:**